Does usability testing work for documents? The answer from me and Ginny Redish is a resounding yes.

-In this article, written with Ginny Redish for UX Matters, we’ll give you three techniques for having people try out documents or any other stand-alone content.
+In this article, we’ll give you three techniques for having people try out documents or any other stand-alone content.
 These techniques apply whether your document is on paper or online — for example, as a web page or a PDF.
 They apply for both in-person and remote usability testing — especially with moderated remote testing.

 What is a document?